Therapeutic Factors

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008supporting

-To the therapist, the emergency session unlocked the client's previously repressed memories...
-The client, on the other hand, entirely dismissed the content of the emergency session and instead valued the relationship implications: the caring and concern expressed by the therapist's willingness to see him
+To the therapist, the emergency session unlocked the client’s previously repressed memories of early incestuous sex play… The client, on the other hand, entirely dismissed the content of the emergency session and instead valued the relationship implications: the caring and concern expressed by the therapist’s willingness to see him in the middle of the night.

-Yalom illustrates through clinical vignette how client and therapist systematically value different therapeutic factors, with clients consistently privileging relational over interpretive events.
+A clinical vignette illustrates the recurring therapist-client discrepancy in evaluating therapeutic factors, with clients consistently valuing relational over interpretive events.

 Yalom, Irvin D., The Theory and Practice of Group Psychotherapy, Fifth Edition, 2008supporting